charleskwame/search-proto/README.md

 it will be updated when a new and better alternative approach is found

-14 hours later, I just implemented a better solution. updating files now
+14 hours later, I just implemented a better solution. updating main branch files now